tommy3001/blog_project3001_org/introcython.rst

     pyximport.install()

-With the module `pyximport` you are able to import Cython `*.pyx` files, in this case `primesCy.pyx`, with the Cython version of the primes function.
+The `pyximport` module allows you to import `pyx` files (e.g., `primesCy.pyx`) with the Cython-compiled version of the `primes` function.
-The `pyximport.install()` command allows the Python interpreter to start the Cython compiler directly to generate C-code, which is automatically compiled to a `*.so` C-library. ... and Cython is able to import this library for you in your Python-code.
+The `pyximport.install()` command allows the Python interpreter to start the Cython compiler directly to generate C-code, which is automatically compiled to a `*.so` C-library.
+Cython is able to import this library for you in your Python-code.
 Very easy and very efficient.
 With the `time.time()` function you are able to compare the time between this 2 different calls to find 500 prime numbers.

 On a standard notebook (dualcore AMD E-450 1,6 GHz)  the measured values are: